Planck 2013 results. XXIX. Planck catalogue of Sunyaev-Zeldovich sources: Construction of the SZ Catalogue

 \subsubsection{Cluster model}

 The baseline pressure profile model used in the detection methods is the generalized NFW \citep{nav97} profile of \citet{arn10}.
-This profile model was constructed by combining the observed, scaled, X-ray pressure profile of 31 clusters from the \rexcess\ sample \citep{boe07} for $R < R_{500}$\footnote{$R_{500}$ relates to the characteristic cluster scale $R_{\mathrm{s}}$ through the NFW concentration parameter $c_{500}=1.177$ for the baseline profile ($R_{\mathrm{s}}=R_{500}/c_{500}$).}, with the mean pressure profile from three sets of numerical simulations \citep{bor04,nag07,pif08} for $R_{500} < R < 5\,R_{500}$.
+This profile model was constructed by combining the observed, scaled, X-ray pressure profile of 31 clusters from the \rexcess\ sample \citep{boe07} for $R < R_{500}$,\footnote{$R_{500}$ relates to the characteristic cluster scale $R_{\mathrm{s}}$ through the NFW concentration parameter $c_{500}=1.177$ for the baseline profile ($R_{\mathrm{s}}=R_{500}/c_{500}$).} with the mean pressure profile from three sets of numerical simulations \citep{bor04,nag07,pif08} for $R_{500} < R < 5\,R_{500}$.
 New observational constraints on the pressure distribution at $R > R_{500}$ have become available. \citet{planck2012-V} constrained the detection of the thermal pressure distribution out to about $3\, R_{500}$ through stacking of the observed SZ profiles of 62 nearby massive clusters detected with high significance in the \Planck\ ESZ sample.
 The resulting profile is in agreement with that derived for the Coma cluster \citep{planck2012-X}.
 Both show a slightly flatter distribution in the outer parts (i.e., beyond $\Rv$) with respect to the predictions from the numerical simulations.
-These results are further confirmed by independent measurements from Bolocam in a smaller radial range \citep[$r< 2\, \Rv$,][]{say13}.
-Using the profile of \citet{planck2012-V} does not affect the detection yield (see Sect.~\ref{sec:qa}) and only slightly modifies the measure of the SZ flux density (see Sect.~\ref{sec:scal}) as compared to the generalized NFW (GNFW) profile adopted in the three cluster.
+These results are further confirmed by independent measurements from Bolocam in a smaller radial range \citep[$r< 2\, \Rv$,][]{say13}. {Pressure profiles different from the generalized NFW and consistent with the observations can be devised, e.g., the SuperModel used by \citet{lap12} for SPT stacked clusters or by \citet{fus13} for the Coma cluster.} Using the profile of \citet{planck2012-V} does not affect the detection yield (see Sect.~\ref{sec:qa}) and only slightly modifies the measure of the SZ flux density (see Sect.~\ref{sec:scal}) as compared to the generalized NFW (GNFW) profile adopted in the three cluster.
 The fiducial model parameters for the GNFW profile are given by the parameterization of the pressure profile in Eq.~12 of \citet{arn10}.
 It states

 with the parameters

 The (weak) mass dependence of the profiles is neglected.
 Within the SZ-finder algorithms, the size and amplitude of the profile are allowed to vary but all other parameters are fixed.
 The cluster model is thus equivalent to a shape function characterized by two free parameters, its amplitude and a characteristic scale $\theta_{\mathrm s} = \theta_{500}/c_{500}$.